Thanks be to EBT, MrsSpaceCowboy, and JadaPattinson for pre-reading.

 "All the, ahem, paperwork has been filed.
 Your will and all of the life insurance stuff's been taken care of."

-While Rosalie was a lawyer, she asked that another attorney at her firm handle it.
+While Rosalie was an excellent lawyer, she asked that another attorney at her firm handle it.
 She didn't want to deal with the legal aspect of losing her mother any more than she wanted to deal with the emotional one.

 Bella smiled and nodded, but Rosalie's refusal to even look at her was breaking her heart.
 All she wanted to do was to tell her daughter that she loved her, hold her.
 And that would've been possible a month ago – before the DNR.